assafmo/assafmo.github.io/_posts/2018-06-16-more-progress-eta.md

 ### Using `pv -s` in between pipes

-Placing `pv` in between pipes will make it read from stdin and print to stdout (just like `cat`), and also print the transfer rate to stderr.
+Placing pv in between pipes will make it read from stdin and print to stdout (just like cat), and also print the transfer rate to stderr.

-By using the `-s` flag we can tell `pv` the total size of the data being transferred, thus `pv` can also print progress and ETA to stderr.
+By using the `-s` flag we can tell pv the total size of the data being transferred, thus pv will also print progress and ETA to stderr.

 For example, merging multiple pcap files together: